privacyguides/privacyguides.org/docs/search-engines.md

 ### Minimum Requirements

 - Must not collect PII per their privacy policy.
-- Must not allow users to create an account with them.
+- Must not require users to create an account with them.

 ### Best-Case